miRackModular/ImpromptuModular/README.md

 WriteSeq64 is a four-channel 64-step writable sequencer module.
 This sequencer is more versatile than WriteSeq32 since each channel has its own step position and maximum number of steps (length).
 Sequences of different lengths can be created, with different starting points.
 A fifth channel is available to be used as a staging area.

 WriteSeq64 has dual clock inputs, where each controls a pair of channels.
 When no wire is connected to **CLOCK 3,4**, the **CLOCK 1,2** signal is used internally as the clock for channels 3 and 4.

-Ideas: The first part of the famous [Piano Phase](https://en.wikipedia.org/wiki/Piano_Phase) piece by Steve Reich can be easily programmed into WriteSeq64 by entering the twelve notes into channel 1 with a keyboard, setting STEPS to 12, copy-pasting channel 1 into channel 3, and then driving each clock input with two LFOs that have slightly different frequencies.

 ([Back to module list](#modules))